 David Coverdale began his career as the lead singer of Deep Purple, a classic band and one of the pioneers of the heavy metal and modern hard rock genres.
 He was part of the band from 1973 to 1976, and then he moved on to Whitesnake, which was similarly a pioneer in the hard rock and glam metal genres.

 Coverdale was making it to the top of the charts with hits like “Here I Go Again” and “Is This Love.”
-Coverdale has been the only consistent member of Whitesnake since it was started as a backing band for Coverdale's solo career.
+He has been the only consistent member of Whitesnake since it was started as a backing band for his solo career.

 David Coverdale Today

-While he did jump around quite a bit from project to project, David Coverdale still landed on the Rock and Roll Hall of Fame in 2016.
+While he did jump around quite a bit from project to project, David Coverdale still landed a spot in the Rock and Roll Hall of Fame in 2016.
 However, it was his part of the history of Deep Purple that got him onto the bill.

 The same year, Whitesnake announced that they would be embarking on a “Greatest Hits” tour in both North America and Europe, playing all of their biggest tracks for arena after arena of adoring fans.
-Coverdale has been married to his wife Cindy since 1997, and the two have one child together, a son.
+Coverdale has been married to his wife Cindy since 1997, and the two have a son together.

 Morrissey of The Smiths

-True passion and talent came together with the frontman for The Smiths, Morrissey, who was born as Steven Patrick Morrissey.
-He's released some of the most profound and emotional lyrics since he started releasing music, helping The Smiths produce hits like “There Is A Light That Never Goes Out” and “Bigmouth Strikes Again.”
+True passion and talent came together with the frontman for The Smiths, Morrissey (born as Steven Patrick Morrissey).
+He's released some of the most profound and emotional lyrics since he started releasing music, helping The Smiths produce hits like “There Is a Light That Never Goes Out” and “Bigmouth Strikes Again.”